“I’ve got a tip for you.”

 Cook said he believes the Internet has fostered a culture of sharing and created a place where people feel they can easily and safely communicate.
 The web rewards users for distributing information — potentially removing any friction that may have existed within the exchange in years past.

 “We’re in an environment where people see, for better or for worse, the impact that information can have on news cycles and political events,” Cook said.
 “There are naturally going to be more opportunities for people who see newsworthy changes going on to communicate those to reporters who are interested in informing the public about what their government is doing.”

 According to the Times’ deputy investigations editor Gabriel Dance, who was on the team that broke the NSA story involving infamous tipster Edward Snowden, the reason behind increased requests for news tips from everyday citizens isn’t so cut-and-dry.

 “I think the public’s actually probably a little bit confused on what to think about all of it,” he said.
-“You have a President who’s actively railing against leaks, saying they result in fake news.
-At the same time, you have numerous news organization breaking big stories based in whole or, at least in part, on tips coming through.”
+“You have a president who’s actively railing against leaks, saying they result in fake news.
+At the same time, you have numerous news organizations breaking big stories based in whole or, at least in part, on tips coming through.”